Chet Baker ‘You make me feel so young’

 The first recorded sighting of this transit was by British cleric, Jeremiah Horrocks, and his friend William Crabtree, on December 4, 1639—only because Horrocks had mathematically predicted it, using better data than Kepler did.

-I told you, it all started a long time ago… Now the best view of the transit of Venus, from Hong Kong, China.
+And now, the best view of the transit of Venus—seen from Hong Kong, China.

 Dishonored, a Neo-Victorian, Steampunk video game